access-ci-org/Toolkit-Docs/docs/toolkits/openstack-operations-maintenance.md

 #### NTP
 	- What NTP Errors look like
+		The biggest offender here is going to be any clock drift errors in the logs and odd behavior by computes on some isolated VMs.
 	- How to fix
+		Usually this is either two issues.
+First, the time daemon running on your node may simply need a restart.
+The second is that it could simply be a misconfiguration on said time daemon.

 #### Rabbit MQ

 	- Checks:
+		To check the status of your RabbitMQ cluster, run the following on one of the rabbitmq nodes:
 ``` bash
 rabbitmqctl cluster_status
 ```
-	- What rabbitMQ errors look like
+Some things to look for here, are any errors or alarms under the [Alarms] section.

+	- What rabbitMQ errors look like rabbitMQ errors can be tough to diagnose.
+All the openstack services send messages through rabbitMQ, so there is a broad range of errors that an administrator can come across while trying to determine the cause.
 	- How to fix
+		The simplest fix is usually going to be a dead rabbitMQ service on one of the nodes.
+Usually a restart can fix these.

 #### Mysql